troyfontaine/consul-server/README.md

 This project is a Docker container for [Consul](http://www.consul.io/) and is a fork of the gliderlabs/docker-consul project which was the evolution of the progrium/consul project.

-There are three versions of the container available:
--consul
--consul-client
--consul-server

 The focus is primarily on providing both documentation and simple configuration to allow anyone working with Docker Swarm a quick way to get a Discovery Backend up and running.

 ## Getting the container